dongqianyu99/dongqianyu-blog/docs/ADS/PTA Homework/homework.md

 }
 ```

+## EX-2

+1. (**WRONG**)If we insert N(N⩾2) nodes (with different integer elements) consecutively to build a red-black tree T from an empty tree, which of the following situations is possible:
+A. All nodes in T are black
+B. The number of leaf nodes (NIL) in T is 2N−1
+C. 2N rotations occurred during the construction of T
+D. The height of T is ⌈3log⁡2(N+1)⌉ (assume the height of the empty tree is 0)

 ## HW-3

 1. When evaluating the performance of data **retrieval**, it is important to measure the **relevancy** of the answer set.